FlyingMusicNote/FlyingMusicNote/README.md

 Video editor and game developer!

-As of right now, I know: Lua, Scratchblocks, Javascript, Python, & HTML.
+As of right now, I know: Lua, Scratchblocks, Javascript, & Python.
 I want to learn C# / C++ for games, and also TypeScript!